Cannabidiol (CBD): Uses, Effects and Safety

 Cannabidiol is one of over 100 naturally-occurring chemicals known as phytocannabinoids (“phyto” means plant) that can be found in the cannabis plant.

 Along with THC, CBD is one of the most plentiful cannabinoids, accounting for up to 40% of phytocannabinoid content.
 In fact, strains of cannabis are usually identified by their relative composition of THC and CBD.
-For example, Purple Kush is a high-THC, low-CBD strain.
+For example, Purple Kush or Skunk #1 are high-THC, low-CBD strains.

 Unlike THC, CBD does not have significant psychoactive effects or produce a “high”, and as a result had been historically overlooked in the cultivation of cannabis.